sepehr-safari/nostribe-web-client/README.md

 ## Getting Started

-To get started with Nostribe, simply visit our website at [www.nostribe.com](https://www.nostribe.com/) or clone the repository and run it locally.
+To get started with Iris, simply visit our website at [www.nostribe.com](https://www.nostribe.com/) or clone the repository and run it locally.

 ## Contributing